brkarcher/brkarcher.github.io/shadow.md

 The nervous candidates repeated the Chancellor's recitation, sentence by sentence.
 They all had known, one way or another, that they had chosen to undertake a long term of training in the hopes of graduating to some sort of severe and permanent dedication of service to Ae, the Lightbringer.
 Most of them hung on every word of the oath, hoping to find in one of them a clue to the secret duties that awaited them.

 All of them noticed the first paradox: most of the elements of the oath were only in effect until they were discharged, which made for a strangely toothless oath.
-Only a few took note that the oath to secrecy was set apart and could not be rescinded by a mere discharge.
+A few took note that the oath to secrecy was set apart and could not be rescinded by a mere discharge.
 None noticed, that afternoon, that the oath to secrecy was intentionally worded to carry on after their death.

 ---

-The candidates needn't have pried apart the wording of the oath too much, for their formal training began the next morning—after an evening of being shown to their cells and taking mess with the Knights and their fellow candidates in the refectory—with an introduction to the purpose of the Order of the Owl.
-Knight-Prior Yorven explained, pacing solemnly before the arcade, that, 325 years ago, a particularly shrewd Chancellor of the Apostles has been summoned to a tense negotation with a Veldic Lord who sought to be crowned emperor.
-The Chancellor in question, suspecing treachery, organized a personal bodyguard to accompany him.
+The candidates needn't have pried apart the wording of the oath too much, for their formal training began the next morning—after an evening of being shown to their cells and taking mess with the knights and their fellow candidates in the refectory—with an introduction to the purpose of the Order of the Owl.
+Knight-Prior Yorven explained, pacing solemnly before the arcade, that, 325 years ago, a particularly shrewd Chancellor of the Apostles has been summoned to a tense negotation with a Veldic lord who sought to be crowned emperor.
+The chancellor in question, suspecing treachery, organized a personal bodyguard to accompany him.
 Presenting themselves as unassuming robed monks, the bodyguards foiled a kidnapping attempt by the lord's retinue.
-The next Chancellor sought a continuation of the practice at their first session of the College, and the Apostles found themselves in a bind.
-They couldn't bring themselves to deny the Chancellor the aegis that his duties evidently warranted, but the military and hierarchic implications were unseemly.
+The next chancellor sought a continuation of the practice at their first session of the College, and the apostles found themselves in a bind.
+They couldn't bring themselves to deny the chancellor the aegis that his duties evidently warranted, but the military and hierarchic implications were unseemly.
 The charismatic leader of the anti-bodyguard faction moved to bring the matter before Ae herself, who cut the knot by creating a knightly order bound to herself: the Order of the Owl.

-"You were wise to consider this carefully, even reluctantly," Ae had said to the gathered Apostles.
+"You were wise to consider this carefully, even reluctantly," Ae had said to the gathered apostles.
 "All mortals and institutions are corruptible.
 But properly carried through, an institution sworn directly to my Word and placed at the College's disposal should prove more resistant to that corruption.
 Use it well."

 The Order's portfolio had inevitably grown.
 Yorven turned to stand square to his disciples, and explained: "any time the success of a College endeavor is in doubt, we may be called upon to dispel those doubts.
 We shield its agents from violence.
 We aid in the protection of the vulnerable.
-We augment the arcane knowledge of the Apostles.
+We augment the arcane knowledge of the apostles.
 We join their songs and we speed the spread of our Word."
 He paused for effect.
 "What this means is that we do not fail.
 Every hour of your day is now dedicated to the College's success.
 Your allegiance is to the Lightbringer, and She commands you to protect this College.
 You will train relentlessly.
 You will eat and rest as it befits our success.
 If you doubt your ability to do this, it is to no shame.
-We need sharp swords, but the world needs strong hammers just as dearly.
+This order needs sharp swords, but the world needs strong hammers just as dearly.
 Think on it.
 Speak to myself or Knight-Prior Ella if you wish to be relieved of service."

 Nasira distinguished herself from her peers quickly.
 Six of the dozen candidates resigned—to no shame—after reflecting on the personal ambitions they had, of which the Order explicitly or implicitly forbid pursuit.
 One broke his leg in equestrian training and was instructed to return to training, if he wished, in two years' time.
 Of the remaining five, only Nasira and Pyvin had the Talent for magic, and Nasira was a much quicker study.
-Pyvin was capable of terrifying feats of pyromancy: Nasira had overheard two of the Knights whispering, once, about how they were glad Pyvin had remained in the training, for he could be a great menace if unbonded in the world.
+Pyvin was capable of terrifying feats of pyromancy: Nasira had overheard two of the knights whispering, once, about how they were glad Pyvin had remained in the training, for he could be a great menace if unbonded in the world.
 But he came by subtler uses of his Talent only slowly and with great time and attention paid.

 That was how Nasira was accorded a great honor afforded to only three students in the history of the Order.

 ---

 Sweat trickled down her forehead and the back of Nasira's neck with the final surge and ebb in her soul.
 Knight-Abbot Way had performed an unusual gambit, offering a thrust of the sword as a feint to obscure a merciless assault on her will.
-The sharp edge of his Talent crashed down against her own.
+The sharp edge of his Talent crashed forth against her own.
 Nasira was tired, but not too tired to stand her ground and resist it.
 Her focus held.
 His withdrew.

 To the class's surprise, Way fell to his knees, breathing hard.